crl-n/roger-skyline-1/EVALUATION.md

 ```

 ### Open Ports
-You can use netstat to see which ports are open.
+You can use netstat or lsof to see which ports are open.
 ```
 netstat -tunlp
+sudo lsof -Pni
 ```